Exact triangle for fibered Dehn twists: Pseudoholomorphic sections of Lefschetz-Bott fibrations

 The codimension one case depends on the description of the double cover in \ref{codimone}.
 Indeed, in this case the limiting moduli space is not empty, but has two components corresponding to the choices of sign in \ref{codimone}.
 Each component is isomorphic to the Lagrangian.
 Furthermore, each has the induced orientation given by deforming the boundary value problem to a trivial one and using the orientation from the Lagrangian as in Remark \ref{sketch}.
 The two sections $u_\pm$ corresponding to a given $(a_1,a_2)$ in \eqref{become} are related by the involution

 It follows that any deformation of $u_+^* F$ to a trivial boundary condition induces a deformation of $u_-^* F$ and vice versa, giving a commutative diagram

 The evaluation maps for $u_\pm$

 given by linearizing \eqref{relations} are by definition orientation preserving.
 Since the right-hand-arrow is orientation-reversing (exactly one factor of $F$ is reversed) the left-hand-arrow is also orientation-reversing.
-Hence these contributions cancel in the weighted disk count \eqref{CPhi}. \end{proof}
+Hence the involution induces an orientation reversing involution of the moduli space $\M(E_{C,r}, F_{C,r})$ of disks with boundary on the Lagrangian $F_{C,r}$.
+Since the involution also reverses the orientation on the Lagrangian, the induced involution on the limiting moduli space $\M(E_\rho,F_\rho)$ is orientation preserving.
+These contributions cancel in the weighted disk count \eqref{CPhi}. \end{proof}

 \begin{remark} Let $S_0,E_0,F_0,E_C,F_C,D_r$ be as above.
 Define an invariant associated to the nodal surface $S_r$ by identifying a point on the seam $S_0$ and disk $D$.
 Define a nodal Lefschetz fibration $E_r$ by identifying a fiber of $E_0$ with a fiber of $E_C$ with boundary condition $F_r \subset E_r$.
 By counting pseudoholomorphic sections with matching condition at the node one obtains an invariant $\Phi(E_r,F_r)$ for the nodal fibration, equal to the invariant for the glued fibration $\Phi(E,F)$.
 In particular, vanishing of $\Phi(E_r,F_r)$ for $r$ small implies vanishing for any $r$. \end{remark}